MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 Now that your SLC key has been extracted and imported to your on-premises HSM, you’re ready to package the HSM-protected key and transfer it to Azure Key Vault.

 > [!IMPORTANT]
 > When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
-For example, run "cipher /w:E" to securely delete all files from the E: drive.
+For example, run "cipher /w: E" to securely delete all files from the E: drive.

 ## Part 2: Package and transfer your HSM key to Azure Key Vault